-The company’s initial product — HPT-721 — is a small molecule that acts like a vaccine to prevent the extremely painful itching and rash (contact dermatitis) caused by exposure to urushiol (yoo-ROO-she-ol) oil in poison ivy, poison oak and poison sumac plants.
+The company’s initial product — PDC-APB — is a small molecule that acts like a vaccine to prevent the extremely painful itching and rash (contact dermatitis) caused by exposure to urushiol (yoo-ROO-she-ol) oil in poison ivy, poison oak and poison sumac plants.
 Each year in the United States, there are over 50 million cases — and over seven million visits to healthcare providers — due to exposure to these poisonous plants.
-Next steps in development include final formulation analysis, completing manufacturing processes, and toxicology studies.
-Hapten plans to file an Investigational New Drug Application with the United States Food and Drug Administration and begin clinical trials in 2012.
+The company has completed manufacturing of the active pharmaceutical ingredient for human clinical trials.
+Hapten filed an Investigational New Drug (IND) Application in 2015.
+In 2017, Hapten has completed two Phase I safety studies in healthy subjects and is planning a third study to assess safety and biologic activity in subjects with proven sensitivity to urushiol as measured by patch testing.

-HPT-721 acts like a vaccine to prevent contact dermatitis caused by exposure to urushiol oil in poison ivy, poison oak or poison sumac.
-Since licensing HPT-721 from the University of Mississippi in 2010, Hapten Sciences has conducted extensive preclinical work – completed under National Institutes of Health Small Business Technology Transfer (STTR) grants – to develop molecules for the prevention of contact dermatitis, and to perform manufacturing feasibility studies and proof-of-concept studies related to safety and efficacy in animal models.
+PDC-APB acts like a vaccine/immunotherapy to prevent contact dermatitis caused by exposure to urushiol oil in poison ivy, poison oak or poison sumac.
+Since licensing PDC-APB from the University of Mississippi in 2010, Hapten Sciences has conducted extensive preclinical work – completed under National Institutes of Health Small Business Technology Transfer (STTR) grants – to develop molecules for the prevention of contact dermatitis, and to perform manufacturing feasibility studies and proof-of-concept studies related to safety and efficacy in animal models.

 Poison ivy, poison oak and poison sumac plants produce skin-irritating urushiol oil in their leaves, stems and roots.
 Experts report that 50 to 85 percent of the population in the United States is sensitive to urushiol and, when adequately exposed, will suffer an allergic reaction.
 The severity of the rash is dependent on the sensitivity of the exposed person and the amount of oil exposed to the skin, but typically lasts for about 14 days.